 Riparian and Watershed Restoration

 The Salmon Restoration Program is the core of the California Conservation Corps’ (CCC’s) work in riparian and watershed restoration.

-The four CCC fisheries centers: Camarillo, San Luis Obispo, Ukiah, and Fortuna serve as a base for much of the work focused on in-stream habitat improvement, invasive species removal, stream-bank stabilization, bio-engineering, habitat and barrier assessment, livestock exclusionary fencing, fish passage barrier removal/modification, and native riparian planting.
+The Camarillo, San Luis Obispo, Ukiah, and Fortuna fisheries centers serve as a base for much of the work focused on watershed restoration.
+This work includes instream habitat improvement, invasive species removal, stream-bank stabilization, bio-engineering, habitat and barrier assessment, livestock exclusionary fencing, fish passage barrier removal/modification, and native riparian planting.

 Typical restoration projects include planting trees in the riparian zones, reducing up-slope sediment sources, stabilizing stream banks through bioengineering and log/ boulder structures, building livestock exclusion fences, constructing in-stream habitat structures for pool development and spawning gravel retention, installing logs and root wads that serve as cover structures in pool and flat water habitats, and modifying barriers to fish passage.
 Restoration work is focused on streams and watersheds that have the greatest ability to increase threatened and endangered salmonid populations over the long term.

 - Watershed data generated, aggregated and shared with landowners and state agencies

 - Improvement of more than 1,800 miles of stream and estuary habitat in hundreds of watersheds

 - More than 1.6 million hours of work in streams and tributaries in the Albion, Bear, Eel, Klamath, Mattole, Navarro, Noyo, Russian, Smith and Trinity river watersheds, among others